ska-telescope/skampi/docs/src/multitenancy.rst

 Multitenant testing of SKAMPI on Kubernetes
 *******************************************

-The Kubernetes Clusters Managed by the Systems Team are multitenant: they can host multiple deployments of SKAMPI at the same time without affecting their individual performance.
+The Kubernetes Clusters managed by the System Team are multitenant, which means that they can host multiple deployments of SKAMPI at the same time without affecting their individual performance.
 Those clusters are thus configured to ensure that each SKAMPI job runs isolated from the others and that the cluster resources are fairly allocated among the different jobs.
 Isolation on the Kubernetes Clusters is implemented by deploying to a different Namespace.

 Multitenancy is implemented for SKAMPI not only in the *permanent* Integration and Staging environments, but also on the temporary Pipeline environments and this has important implications for feature branch development.

 Kubernetes access to feature branch development namespaces
 ==========================================================

-SKAMPI is reaching a status where the resources needed in terms of CPU and memory are such that developers will not be able to simulate the target environment by using, for example, a minikube running on their local machines.
-The Systems Team provides functionality to the Pipeline Testing environment which allows users to treat it as a Development environment.
+SKAMPI is reaching a status where the resources needed in terms of CPU and memory are such that developers will not be able to simulate the target environment by using, for example, a Minikube cluster running on their local machines.
+The Pipeline Testing environment allows users to treat it as a Development environment.
 Pipeline Testing includes the following features:

 * Standard naming conventions allowing for a Namespace per development branch.
 * The same Resource Quotas and Limit Ranges as those that are applied to Staging and Integration environments.
-* Access to the Pipeline Namespace within the Kubernetes Cluster provided through a customized ``kubectl`` file.
+* Access to the temporary branch-based Namespace within the Kubernetes Cluster provided through a customized ``kubectl`` file.

 .. warning::

    Branch-based deployments are complete deployments of MID or LOW, and therefore require the same resources as any other deployment of SKAMPI - developers should be mindful of the impact of deployments.
-As such branch-based namespaces are short lived: they are deleted 6 hours after their deployment.
+As such branch-based namespaces are short lived: they are deleted 6 hours after their deployment, and only manually deployed for persistence - automatic deployments will be deleted immediately.

 Pipeline Namespaces
 -------------------

 For SKAMPI Gitlab CI pipeline testing Kubernetes Namespaces are named automatically and as such users must be aware of the naming scheme.
 The name for the pipeline Namespace is of the form ``ci-<project name>-<branch name>``.
 For SKAMPI a ``-low`` or a ``-mid`` is appended at the end of the name depending on the telescope.
 For example, for a SKAMPI project branch named *at-51* and for a deployment involving  the MID telescope the corresponding Namespace name would be ``ci-skampi-at-51-mid``.
-We note that it is important to keep branch names reasonably short since Kubernetes truncates Namespace names at 63 characters.
+We note that it is important to keep branch names reasonably short since Kubernetes truncates Resource names at 63 characters.

 It is also very important to follow strict **RFC 1123 naming conventions** since we will be using the Namespace name in many resources.
 Those conventions are enforced in our project settings.
 Branch names should not contain uppercase letters nor simbols other than ``-``.
 For example, if you try to name your development branch  *AT-51_test* a ``push`` to the SKAMPI repository will give the following error message: